 All other absences will result in the lesson being marked as "missed".
 A hard copy of the Studio Policies and further details will be given to the student at the first lesson.
 Please feel free to ask any questions or clarifications.

-*** Studio Equipment *** The studio lessons take place in an open, separate room in the front of the apartment.
-It has a lovely view of the mountains :) The room includes seating for parents to observe lessons as well as a weighted keyboard (88 keys), music stand, desk, and materials.
+*** Studio Equipment *** The studio lessons take place in a separate studio room of the house.
+The room includes seating for parents to observe lessons as well as a weighted keyboard (88 keys), music stand, desk, and materials.
 No pets.
 Lots of street parking is available.

 *** Specialties *** Specialties: Classical/Opera Other styles and genres: Musical Theatre, Jazz, Pop, and Rock.